AsimKhan2019/CodeLabs-UWP/Workshop/Module2-MorePersonalComputing/README.md

 The following is required to complete this module:

-- Microsoft Windows 10 Build 14279 or later
+- Microsoft Windows 10 Version 1511 or later
 - [Microsoft Visual Studio 2015 with Update 2 or later][1]

 [1]: https://www.visualstudio.com/products/visual-studio-community-vs